bk/wmk/readme.md

 template is called), receiving the full HTML as a first argument followed by the rest of the context for the page.
 Examples of such shortcodes are `linkto` and `pagelist`, described below.
-(For more on `page.POSTPROCESS` and `page.PREPROCESS`, see the "Site and page variables" section below).
+(For more on `page.POSTPROCESS` and `page.PREPROCESS`, see the "Site, page and nav variables" section below).

 Here is an example of a simple shortcode call in markdown content: